-Once you make your health insurance choices during your annual open enrollment period at work -- including naming the dependents for the plan -- they are locked in until the next year’s open enrollment period.
+Once you make your health insurance choices during your annual open enrollment period at work — including naming the dependents for the plan — they’re locked in until the following year’s open enrollment period.
 The exception is if you experience a qualifying life event.

 Major life events that will allow you to “redo” your job-based health insurance plan and make certain benefit changes typically include:

 - Gain a child through birth or adoption.

 - Loss of a child’s eligibility (reaches the maximum age for coverage).

 - Death of dependent (spouse or child).

 - Loss or gain of health coverage due to a change in employment status for you, spouse or dependent.

 - Relocation by you or a dependent to an area outside of the health plan service area.

 After an eligible life event, the window to make changes to a job-based health plan is short, usually just 30 or 31 days.
 If you don’t act promptly to make changes, you indeed have to wait until the next annual enrollment period.